fbpx Reunion Week Luncheon and Awards Ceremony to Honor Three Accomplished Alumnae - STCL Houston

-The South Texas College of Law Houston Alumni Association will honor three accomplished alumni Sept.
+The South Texas College of Law Houston Alumni Association will honor three accomplished alumnae Sept.
 19 at the 2024 Alumni Awards Luncheon at the Julia Ideson Building: former member of the Texas Supreme Court The Honorable Eva Guzman ’89, Distinguished Alumni Award; Dominique Hinson ’14, Young Alumni Award; and Jennifer Falk ’06, Public Service Award.

 The Alumni Awards are presented annually by the South Texas Law Alumni Association to recognize highly distinguished alumni for extraordinary achievements and contributions to their professions, local communities, and the college.
 Award recipients are selected by the Awards Committees of the Alumni Association Board of Directors.